AACT Member-Only Content

 - The majority of students will complete this activity within 30 minutes.If you have a lower level class or group of students who are struggling with this skill you may want them to complete the balancing outside of class and check the note cards first thing the next class periods.

 - Alternately, you can print out the downloadable cards provided to use with students.
-Print double-sided, flip on long side.
-Suggest printing on card-stock if possible.
+Print double-sided, flip on short side.
+I suggest printing on cardstock if possible.
+Check to make sure coefficients and letters are properly aligned, and paper handling may vary in different printers.

 |4, 1, 3, 2||E|